-4.5 Conclusion
+4.5 Correcting the Problem

 At this point, you should know what particular resource is limited, and you should know which section of Chapter 5 suggests one or more possible remedies.
-If not, you may be making an error interpreting the output of one or more of the suggested tools.
-You should repeat the work you did for this chapter and then, if necessary, consider consulting your DIGITAL software specialist.
+If not, you could be making an error interpreting the output of one or more of the suggested tools.
+You should repeat the work you did for this chapter and then, if necessary, consider consulting your Digital software specialist.

 After you perform the recommended corrective actions in Chapter 5, you should repeat the steps in this chapter to observe the effects of the changes.
-As you repeat the steps, watch for new problems introduced by the corrective actions or the discovery of previously undetected problems.
+As you repeat the steps, watch for the introduction of new problems introduced by the corrective actions or the discovery of previously undetected problems.
 Your goal should be to complete the steps in this chapter without uncovering a single serious symptom or problem.

-5 Compensating for Resource Limitations
+Compensating for Resource Limitations